-- 1. Current site name (if different from proposed name). - 2.
-Site Location Please use common place names, latitude/longitude, and geographic references to identify the site. - 3.
+- 1. Current site name (if different from proposed name). \ - 2.
+Site Location Please use common place names, latitude/longitude, and geographic references to identify the site. \ - 3.
 Proposed Site Boundaries - a.
-Please describe in writing and identify (draw) on the graphic below the upper and lower elevation bounds of your proposed site designation.
+Please identify on the graphic below the upper and lower elevation bounds of your proposed site designation.
 For example, does it only include rocky intertidal habitats?